 Climbing the O2 is not for the fainthearted, especially not for those with a fear of heights, so if your children are thrill seekers like their parents, this is for you.

-You can climb the London sight during the day, evening to watch the sunset, or enjoy a special Easter treat and tuck into biscuits on the day.
+You can climb the London sight during the day, evening to watch the sunset, or enjoy a special treat at the top.

 Aqua Park Experience